The TPM (Total Productivity Maintenance) method

 Benefits of TPM

-Implementing TPM offers many benefits for businesses looking to improve operational efficiency and productivity.
+Implementing TPM offers many benefits for companies looking to improve their operational efficiency and productivity.
 Here are the main benefits:

 Increased Productivity: